 Right next door on the beachfront is it’s more informal dining option, The Crab Shack with a cantina style menu featuring seafood as well as good vegan and vegetarian options.
 The Pizza Express on St Brelade’s Bay must surely have the best location of any of its branches in the UK!
 The gardens at St Brelade’s Bay hotels are beautiful in summer and a nice spot for lunch across the road from the beach.

 At the other end of the bay is one of our favorites, Flavour.je serving imaginative, healthy and delicious food al fresco on the beachfront.

 St Brelade’s Bay is a great beach for water sports and beach activities.

-From St Brelade’s Bay you can walk over the path to neighbouring Ouaisne Bay and from there follow he cliiff path over the bay to Portelet Bay.
-The steps back up are steep so this is not a suitable bay for visitors with mobility issues.
+From St Brelade’s Bay you can walkover the path to neighbouring Ouaisne Bay and from there follow he cliff path all the way to Portelet Bay, about a 40 minute slow walk in total.
+The cliff path up from Ouaisne and the steps back up at Portelet Bay are steep so this is not a suitable walk for visitors with mobility issues.

 Alternatively, take some photos at the picturesque Fisherman’s Chapel at the west end of the bay, then over the hill behind- turn left out of the chapel entrance and up the hill sharp left, there is a footpath entrance about 50 metres up on the right.
 Then follow the path that leads to the top the small but beautifully formed Beauport Bay.